nmrML/nmrML/schema/index.md

 </tbody>
 </table>

+### nmrML Example Files

+We will have more tutorials and example files with explanations availble here soon.
+For now if you are interested in taking a look at the format, the best place is the [examples directory in the nmrML github repository](https://github.com/nmrML/nmrML/tree/master/examples).

 ### nmrML Overview

 We had several overarching goals that guided our decision making process.
 The data format should: